menashe7/maperitive-rulesets/IsraelHiking/README.md

 3. The zip file will contain some unnecessary folders and files, the only folder needed from this zip is called IsraelHiking, place it inside your Maperitive installation folder.
     * you should now have a folder ...\<Maperitive Install folder\>\IsraelHiking\
 4. Download [OSM Data for the region](http://download.geofabrik.de/asia/israel-and-palestine-latest.osm.pbf) and place it in the above folder.
-5. Open Maperitive program, click _File -> Run Script_ ... and choose _IsraelHiking\IsraelHiking.mscript_
+5. Open Maperitive program, click _File &rarr; Run Script_ ... and choose _IsraelHiking\IsraelHiking.mscript_

-This should generate 256x256 png tile files inside IsraelHiking\Tiles directory and should take long (about 3 hours or more, I prefer to do it overnight, but you need to make sure you don't get out of memory).
+This should generate 256x256 png tile files inside IsraelHiking\Site\Tiles directory and should take long (about 3 hours or more, I prefer to do it overnight, but you need to make sure you don't get out of memory).

 ##MOBAC and Oruxmaps